What is CAPI (Conversion API)?

 Why CAPI Matters for E-Commerce

 For Google Shopping advertisers, conversion data directly impacts Smart Bidding performance.
-Missing conversions means Google can't optimise effectively.
+Missing conversions mean Google's algorithms make decisions on incomplete information — undervaluing your best products and misallocating budget.

 The Impact on Your Campaigns